BioPhoton/ngRe/README.md

 > **Late Supscribers**
 > - As subscriptions could happen before values are present (subscribing to `OnInit` in constructor)
->   we have to make sure the Subject is creates early enough in time
+>   we have to make sure the Subject is creates early enough in time for all life cycle hooks

 > **Early Producer**
 > - As subscriptions could happen later in time we could lose values (subscribing to `OnChanges` in `OnInit`)